mantidproject/mantid/docs/source/algorithms/MatchAndMergeWorkspaces-v1.rst

 Description
 -----------

-This is a workflow algorithm that merges down a workspace group and sums the spectra using weighted mean and Ranges for each spectra.
+This is a workflow algorithm that merges down a workspace, workspace group, or list of workspaces, `MatchSpectra <algm-MatchSpectra>` and sums the spectra using weighted mean from ranges for each spectra.
 For each workspace an XMin and XMax is supplied, the workspace is then cropped to that range and all workspaces are Rebinned to have common bin edges.
 The output is the mean value